Customize Consent Preferences

 Biography:

 Naomi Zurba is a Clinical Assistant Professor of Nursing and Clinical Site Coordinator at the University of Providence’s School of Health Professions.
-With over two decades of experience in the nursing field, Zurba brings a wealth of practical knowledge to her role as a nurse educator in the Accelerated Bachelor of Science in Nursing Anchorage program.
-Zurba is currently pursuing a Doctorate of Nursing Practice at Capella University.
-In addition, Zurba holds a Master of Science in Nursing with a specialization in Nurse Education from Western Governors University and a Bachelor of Science in Nursing from Chamberland College of Nursing.
+With over two decades of experience in the nursing field, Naomi brings a wealth of practical knowledge to her role as a nurse educator in the Accelerated Bachelor of Science in Nursing Anchorage program.
+Naomi is currently pursuing a Doctorate of Nursing Practice at Capella University.
+In addition, she holds a Master of Science in Nursing with a specialization in Nurse Education from Western Governors University and a Bachelor of Science in Nursing from Chamberland College of Nursing.
+She also holds certification in Nursing Professional Development and Inpatient Obstetrics.

-Zurba’s professional background is equally impressive and diverse.
-In addition to her role as Clinical Site Coordinator for the Anchorage Alaska Clinical Site, Zurba also works as a regional Supervisor of Education for Critical Access Hospitals and Long-Term Acute Care Hospitals.
+Naomi’s professional background is equally impressive and diverse.
 Leading to her current professional and educational positions include working fourteen years as a Registered Nurse and over ten years of experience working as a clinical nurse educator.
-Zurba has also held roles in staff development.
+Naomi has also held roles in staff development.

 Educational Background